 Neptune Moon Tracker Help

-This form enables you to generate a Postscript file showing the
+This form enables you to generate a diagram showing the

 The distance of each selected moon from the planet's axis is plotted in